Haworthia 'Snow Scene'

 Haworthia 'Yuki Keshiki'

-Haworthia 'Snow Scene', also known as Haworthia 'Yuki Keshiki', is an attractive small succulent that forms rosettes of fleshy, dark green leaves with white streaks.
+Haworthia 'Snow Scene', also known as Haworthia 'Yuki Keshiki', is an attractive small succulent that forms rosettes of thick fleshy dark green leaves with white streaks.
 The rosettes grow up to 3.2 inches (8 cm) in diameter.
 Leaves turn reddish-brown in direct sunlight.
-Flowers are white and appear on a tall stalk, mainly in late spring to early summer.
+Flowers are white and appear on a tall stalk, mainly in late spring and early summer.

 Learn more at How to Grow and Care for Haworthia.

 H. 'Snow Scene' is considered non-toxic to humans and animals.

 - Back to genus Haworthia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.